| Acr | Name | Description |

 15 MPAI-OSD

-Visual object and scene description is an MPAI project seeking to define a set of technologies for coordinated use in many use cases target of MPAI projects and standards.
+Visual object and scene description is an MPAI project project developing Technical Reports and Specifications targeting digital representation of spatial information of Audio and Visual Objects and Scenes for use across MPAI Technical Specifications.
 Examples are: Spatial Attitude and Point of View; Objects; Scene Descriptors, and Event Descriptors.

 16 MPAI-PAF